Talk to the Team

 We want these comparisons to be accurate and fair.
 Technology moves fast: vendor capabilities, pricing, and product names change frequently, so this reflects publicly documented behavior at the time of writing and may have changed since.
 Always verify against current vendor documentation before deciding, and if you spot anything inaccurate or out of date, please let us know and we will correct it.

-The real fork is the license and what it buys you.
-Philter is open source under the Apache 2.0 license, and every detection rule, model, and policy behavior is in source you can read on GitHub.
+Beyond where the data runs, the real fork is the license and what it buys you.
+Philter’s code is open source under the Apache 2.0 license , so every detection rule and policy behavior is in source you can read on GitHub , and the trained models are published openly on Hugging Face for inspection.
 Private AI is a commercial, closed-source product: you can run the container, but you cannot read the logic that decided a given token was or was not PII.
-For a buyer who has to defend a redaction decision to an auditor or regulator, that difference is the whole game, which is the argument we make in Show me the code path.
+For a buyer who has to defend a redaction decision to an auditor or regulator, that difference is the whole game, which is the argument we make in Open source vs black box .

 Where Private AI is genuinely strong